• Skip to primary navigation

 The proper mesh count will bring a long-lasting positive outcome to the production process of your screen printing machine.

-Often the new entrepreneur or the fresher with the screen printing press gets confused on choosing the right or exact mesh count.
+Often, the new entrepreneur or fresher with a screen printing press gets confused about choosing the correct mesh count.
 Due to this confusion and ignorance, many new and seasonal screen printer birds use similar medium-grade mesh counts for all their jobs.

 screen printing machine

-At the period of getting you far away with your printing by the mid-range 160 mesh as a screen printing entrepreneur, you should learn and precise the result and outcome or feedback by using different screen mesh counts for various projects.
+As a mid-range 160 mesh screen printing entrepreneur, you should learn to precisely determine the result and outcome, or feedback, by using different screen mesh counts for various projects.

-This article provides an idea to realize the mesh count for the screen printing machine.
-So you can from which point you begin when you like to print with different mesh counts to have different kinds of printing output.
+This article provides an idea for determining the mesh count for a screen printing machine.
+You can choose from which point you begin when printing with different mesh counts to achieve various printing outputs.

 Fundamentals of Screen Mesh Count: